bptlab/fCM-query-generator/README.md

 To create a new objective, click `Create New`.

-In the input form, the knoowledge worker can specify their objective by choosing desired existental and universal conditions for a data object and state, choosing desired enabled tasks, and concatenating all those with the logic operators AND, OR, and NOT.
+In the input form, the knowledge worker can specify their objective by choosing desired existental and universal conditions for a data object and state, as well as lower and upper bounds.
+They can also choose desired enabled tasks, and concatenate all with the logic operators AND, OR, and NOT.

 <img width="985" alt="Screenshot 2021-05-14 at 20 55 06" src="https://user-images.githubusercontent.com/32839252/118824077-d4961c00-b8b9-11eb-8bfa-c3edc77d090f.png">

 For the specified input, the according state space query is automatically compiled.
 It can be copied and used for the analysis in [CPN Tools](http://cpntools.org).
 The CPN-representation of the examplary fCM can be found in `example/simple/conference.cpn`.
-To use it, run the latest version of CPN Tools, which can be downloaded from [here](http://cpntools.org/category/downloads/).
+To use it, run the latest version of CPN Tools, which can be downloaded [here](http://cpntools.org/category/downloads/).

 The state space query is an ASK-CTL formula.
 More information can be found [here](http://cpntools.org/wp-content/uploads/2018/01/askctlmanual.pdf).